modflowpy/flopy/docs/notebook_examples.md

 + An overview of FloPy capabilities to create a MNW2 file and evaluate data contained in the file is given in the [flopy3_mnw2package_example](../examples/Notebooks/flopy3_mnw2package_example.ipynb) Notebook.

-+ An overview of FloPy capabilities to create a UZF file and evaluate data contained in the file and UZF output files is given in the [flopy3_uzf_example](../examples/Notebooks/flopy3_uzf_example) Notebook.
++ An overview of FloPy capabilities to create a UZF file and evaluate data contained in the file and UZF output files is given in the [flopy3_uzf_example](../examples/Notebooks/flopy3_uzf_example.ipynb) Notebook.

++ An overview of FloPy capabilities to create a DRT file is given in the [flopy3_drain_return](../examples/Notebooks/flopy3_drain_return.ipynb) Notebook.

++ An overview of FloPy capabilities to specify the option block for the WEL, UZF, and SFR packages for MODFLOW-NWT is given in the [flopy3_nwt_options](../examples/Notebooks/flopy3_nwt_options.ipynb) Notebook.

 + An overview of FloPy capabilities for exporting two-dimensional array data as a binary file is given in the [flopy3_save_binary_data_file](../examples/Notebooks/flopy3_save_binary_data_file.ipynb) Notebook.